Learn & Play

 Junior Ranger Activities: The Great River Road Visitor & Learning Center is a National Park Service Partner site.
 The National Park Service has designed a badge activity specifically for our site.
 Click here to see the Badge Activity.

 Art and Nature Backpacks: Not available now due to COVID.
 For children who like to explore and create their own adventures, we have Art and Nature Backpacks that they can check out from the Center!
 In each backpack, there is one pair of binoculars, art supplies, and other art-, nature-, and education-centered materials that encourage kids to engage with the natural world and with their own creative power.

 Art Exhibits: The Center features rotating exhibits of local artists’ work.
-Each exhibit runs approximately 6 weeks following an artist reception, which offers the public a chance to meet the artist and learn about their inspirations.
+Each exhibit runs approximately 6 weeks..
 Selected artwork is for sale, and a portion of the art sales proceeds support the Center’s ongoing programs.

 Upcoming Programs & Activities at the Great River Road Visitor & Learning Center